CiscoDevNet/terraform-provider-intersight/website/docs/d/compute_rack_unit.html.markdown

 ---
+subcategory: "compute"
 layout: "intersight"
 page_title: "Intersight: intersight_compute_rack_unit"
-sidebar_current: "docs-intersight-data-source-compute-rack-unit"
 description: |-
   Describes a standalone or FI-attached Rack-mounted server.
 ---

-# Data Source: intersight_compute._rack_unit
+# Data Source: intersight_compute_rack_unit
 Describes a standalone or FI-attached Rack-mounted server.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance: